Cochlear Hearing Center | Cochlear's Hear & Now Blog

 Learn more about our recipients and their experiences with Cochlear.*

-<img width="300" height="300" src="https://hearandnow.cochlear.com/wp-content/uploads/2025/08/shutterstock_2132713747-scaled-e1754515845288-300x300.jpg" class="webfeedsFeaturedVisual wp-post-image" alt="" style="display: block; margin-bottom: 5px; clear:both;max-width: 100%;" link_thumbnail="" decoding="async" loading="lazy">You can use auditory and verbal strategies during everyday routines to boost your child’s listening and talking skills.
-Some routines that may be part of your day include: &#160; Washing clothes &#160; Checking the mailbox &#160; Watering the garden &#160; Washing the dishes &#160; Putting away clothes &#160; Putting away toys &#160; Cleaning the floors &#160; Cooking a meal &#160; Getting ready for bed &#160; &#8230; <a href="https://hearandnow.cochlear.com/hearing-solutions/bone-conduction/build-your-childs-language-skills-bc/">Continued</a>
+<img width="300" height="300" src="https://hearandnow.cochlear.com/wp-content/uploads/2025/07/Cochlear-implants-for-children-300x300.jpg" class="webfeedsFeaturedVisual wp-post-image" alt="Little girl and woman read a book in bed next to a bedside lamp" style="display: block; margin-bottom: 5px; clear:both;max-width: 100%;" link_thumbnail="" decoding="async" loading="lazy">Today, we’re going to focus on auditory/verbal strategies and how you can use everyday routines to boost your child’s listening and talking skills.
+Some routines that may be part of your day include:&#160; Washing clothes Checking the mailbox Watering the garden Washing the dishes Putting away clothes Putting away toys Cleaning the floors Cooking a &#8230; <a href="https://hearandnow.cochlear.com/hearing-loss/children/build-your-childs-language-skills/">Continued</a>

 How to build your child’s language skills with simple everyday tasks